HL7/davinci-deqm/input/includes/get-gaps-caregap-usage-example.md

 **Scenario:**

 A Client would like to know if the patient, *gaps-patient01*, has any open or closed gaps for the colorectal cancer screening measure and the cervical cancer screening measure for the period from 2020-01-01 to 2020-12-31.
-The Client requested a gaps in care report from a Server's system on 2020-06-30.
+The Client requested a Gaps in Care Report from a Server's system on 2020-06-30.

 **GET Gaps In Care Report**